Supervision Professional Disclosure Statement

 4) Complete supervision record at each supervision session.

-5) Maintain licensure as a clinical supervisor in NC and status as a NBCC approved clinical supervisor.
+5) Maintain licensure as a clinical supervisor in NC and status as an NBCC approved clinical supervisor.

 Limits of Supervisor Responsibility

-In case of emergency, you can reach me by phone at (732) 939-0355.
+In case of an emergency, you can reach me by phone at (732) 939-0355.
 I can also be reached via email.
-My business email address is: firstname.lastname@example.org.
+My business email address is email@example.com.

 Code of Ethics